Expressive Arts Counseling & Music Therapy Services

-Sound Guidance is owned by Dianna Rose, MA, LMHCA, MT-BC, NMT.
-She is a Licensed Mental Health Counselor Associate in Washington State, as well as a nationally certified Music Therapist with specialized training in Neurologic Music Therapy (NMT) from the Academy of Neurologic Music Therapy.
+Sound Guidance is owned by Dianna Rose, MA, LMHC, MT-BC, NMT.
+She is a Licensed Mental Health Counselor in Washington State, as well as a nationally certified Music Therapist with specialized training in Neurologic Music Therapy (NMT) from the Academy of Neurologic Music Therapy.

 Dianna received her MA in Clinical Mental Health Counseling in Expressive Arts and Music Therapy, from Lesley University in Cambridge, MA.
 She also trained in Sound Therapy under Dr. Pat Moffitt-Cook at the Open Ear Center on Bainbridge Island, WA.

-Aside from her counseling practice with neuro-typical adults, she supports neurodiverse individuals including adults and children with IDD, and acute and pathological brain issues like TBI, stroke, dementia, and Parkinson's.
+Aside from her counseling practice with neuro-typical adults, she supports neuro-diverse individuals including adults and children with IDD, as well as acute and pathological brain issues like TBI, stroke, dementia, and Parkinson's.

 Dianna is also the music director, percussionist, and vocalist for Bet Alef Meditative Synagogue in Seattle.
-She enjoys traveling, music (especially Jazz), traveling, the Arts, vegan cuisine, traveling, her family, her animal companions, ...and traveling!
+She enjoys traveling, music (especially Jazz), The Arts, vegan cuisine, traveling, her family, and her animal companions.

 If you are in crisis, please call 911, go to the nearest emergency room, or reach out to one of the resources below.